Stem Cell Therapy for Osteoarthritis & Rheumatoid Arthritis

 The same can be said for osteoarthritis.
 Numerous studies, such as the recent one out of Hospital for Special Surgery, are showing that stem cell therapy and platelet rich plasma therapy are effective for osteoarthritis.
 Pain is often relieved and cartilage is preserved.
 Larger studies will show us the extent of cartilage restoration, while animal studies show it is impressive.

-Contact Physician First Choice today for an Appointment regarding osteoarthritis and rheumatoid arthritis treatment with stem cell therapy!
+Contact NuStem today for an Appointment regarding osteoarthritis and rheumatoid arthritis treatment with stem cell therapy!